Property Maintenance Apprentice

 The Apprentice’s Role

-As the apprentice you will be expected to work hard on a daily basis and experience all construction trades.
-You will be taught how to work quickly, efficiently, as well as safely at all times.
-You will experience all aspects of construction such as carpentry, painting and decorating, brick work and plastering.
+As the apprentice you will be expected to work hard on a daily basis and become experienced within carpentry but willing to undertake all construction trades, you will be taught how to work quickly and efficiently as well as safely at all times.
+You will expected to experience all aspects of construction such as carpentry, painting and decorating, brick work and plastering.
+On daily basis you will be tidying the construction site, carrying tools, shadowing colleagues and undertaking jobs which are set out for you within a building, maintenance, construction and refurbishment setting.

 After completing a level 2 in Maintenance you may be offered a full time position within the company and the possibility to progress onto other specific trade qualifications.